dgerding/Items/Items.Models/ReadMe.md

-﻿Models
+﻿# DataModels

-The Models project contains the application domain data types as simple property objects.
+The DataModels project contains the application domain data types as simple property objects.

-Collections of these objects and persistence related support are implemented using the Repository pattern in the ModelRepositories project.
+Collections of these objects and persistence related support are implemented in the DataStores project.
+The DataStores are implemenations that attempt to follow the Respository and UnitOfWork patterns.